hepto/macropad/README.md

-# c2
+# macros

-A noddy shell script to assign to buttons on a control surface using Bitfocus Companion
+Collection of small shell actions to assign to shortcuts triggered by a macropad